 - Try to use additional streams of external data, not just your own internal data.

-With social network analytics, contact tracing becomes much easier.
-With available data, "epidemic detectives" can begin building networks of contacts.
+With social network analytics, contact tracing investigations for public health become much easier.
+With available data, 'epidemic detectives' can begin building networks of contacts.
 The more data, the better the chances of identifying points of vulnerability.

 Contact lists can grow quickly, depending on the rate of infection and environmental factors that may encourage its spread.
 We've all seen how seasonal illnesses (like colds and flu) can spread in a close-contact environment, like a classroom or a city bus.
 And, of course, the more social interactions, the more work is involved to identify all those on the contact list.